neil-and-void/until-failure-api/README.md

 1. Clone repo
 2. `cd` into the root of the repo
 3. Have copy contents of `.test.env` into a new `.env` file
+4. Fill in and replace secrets and postgres database connection parameters
-4. Run `make dev` to start test env
+5. Run `make dev` to start test env

 # Commands